markup-theme/markup-theme/markup_theme/source/tutorials.rst

 Navigation Icons
 ==================================================

-The |theme| theme is configured to use Font Awesome icons in the following locations:
+|theme| is configured to use Font Awesome icons in the following locations:

 * Throughout the left-side navigation at the first level of headers.
 * At the top of the right-side navigation.